‘Boruto’ Episode 2 Spoilers: Did Boruto Just Befriend The Series’ Villain?

 Boruto: Naruto Next Generations finally dropped its pilot episode a few days ago to the delight of Naruto fans.
 The anime opened with a scene familiar to those who have read the manga series – the confrontation of the series’ villain, Kawaki, and its protagonist, Boruto.

 However, even manga readers were in for a surprise a few minutes into the pilot as the anime series dropped a twist.
 Aside from introducing Naruto’s son, the first episode actually allotted a significant amount of airtime to a new character not found in the manga series.
-Given this twist, fans are eagerly anticipating the release of Boruto episode 2 next week to glean some clues on where the anime could be heading.
+Given this twist, fans are eagerly anticipating the release of Boruto Episode 2 next week to glean some clues on where the anime could be heading.
 A warning to fans, there might be some materials up ahead that might be considered potential spoilers.

 Pilot Episode Introduces Character Not Found In Manga